Confluence by Treva Legassie

 From where we listen

 Developing an attunement practice as a “guest, a trespasser, and a colonizer” necessitates asking for permission continuously.
-When listening we are inside our own bodies, experiencing our breath, discomfort, disposition as our “presence is doing something” to where we are (390).
-Kanngieser notes, “Attunement makes me aware of when to give thanks and leave, which is one of the most crucial lessons a researcher can learn” (390).
+When listening we are inside our own bodies, experiencing our breath, discomfort, disposition as our “presence is doing something” to where we are (2020; 390).
+Kanngieser notes, “attunement makes me aware of when to give thanks and leave, which is one of the most crucial lessons a researcher can learn” (2020; 390).

 I put on my headphones, turned up the volume and am met with the violent low-end rumbles caused by high winds, when air pressure pushes the microphone diaphragm to its physical limits.
 Sound is distorted, wind noise pushes back, evades capture and prevents me from making any field recordings.